 “Searching for Subclinical Atherosclerosis: Coronary Calcium Score-How Old Is My Heart?” serves as a good introduction to the test (rationale, procedure, risks) but in the 9 years since the skeptical cardiologist wrote that article there has been a substantial body of data published on CAC and in 2018 it was embraced by ACC/AHA guidelines.

-Overall, I’ve written 20 posts in which CAC plays a predominant role since then and I feels it’s time to put the most important changes and concepts in one spot.
+Overall, I’ve written >20 posts in which CAC plays a predominant role since then and this page contains the most important developments.

-Second, CAC is an outstanding tool for further refining risk of heart attack and stroke and helping better determine who needs to take statins or undergo aggressive lifestyle reduction, something I described in detail in my post “Should All Men Over Sixty Take a Statin Drug”.
+The CAC is an outstanding tool for further refining the risk of heart attack and stroke and helping better determine who needs to take statins or undergo aggressive lifestyle reduction, something I described in detail in my post “Should All Men Over Sixty Take a Statin Drug”.

 The updated AHA/ACC Cardiovascular Prevention Guidelines came out in 2013.